vietnnit/aligned_layer_tendermint/README.md

 This command installs dependencies, builds, initializes, and starts your blockchain in development.

-Before starting, you must define a chain-id, e.g. `export CHAIN_ID=alignedlayer-1`.
+Before starting, you must define a chain-id, e.g. `export CHAIN_ID=alignedlayer`.

 You can try to send an example proof used in the repo with the following command: